apollographql/apollo-kotlin/README.md

 dependencies {
   implementation("com.apollographql.apollo3:apollo-runtime:4.0.0-beta.7")

-  // optional: if you want to use the normalized cache implementation("com.apollographql.apollo3:apollo-normalized-cache-sqlite:4.0.0-beta.7")
+  // Optional: if you want to use the normalized cache implementation("com.apollographql.apollo3:apollo-normalized-cache-sqlite:4.0.0-beta.7")
-  // optional: if you just want the generated models and parsers and write your own HTTP code/cache code, you can remove apollo-runtime
+  // Optional: if you just want the generated models and parsers and write your own HTTP code/cache code, you can remove apollo-runtime
   // and use apollo-api instead
   implementation("com.apollographql.apollo3:apollo-api:4.0.0-beta.7")
 }